Packet-Batch/PB-Common/README.md

 # Installing will copy default Packet Batch config to `/etc/pcktbatch/pcktbatch.yaml`.
 This must be ran as root or with sudo.
 sudo make install

+# (Not Required) If you want to clean our build, use the following.
+It must be ran as root or with sudo because we're also cleaning our LibYAML sub-module.
+sudo make clean
 ```

 ## Credits